 culture and it is not expected of anyone.
 But, if you do want to leave a tip, they won't chase you down the street to return it.

 It’s best to just use your own judgment, and be discreet about it.
 You can maybe leave a small gratuity for porters, taxi drivers or tour guides, and at a restaurant a 10% service charge may be added to your bill to cover the tip.

 Tipping is not common practice here, as you will find most hotels will charge you a 21% tax, with 10% going to the government and the rest going to service staff.
 Most restaurants will also include a service charge, and taxi fares are usually just rounded up.

 If you feel you want to leave a tip, you can, but it isn't expected.

 When you're travelling, it is expected that you would respect and follow the cultural etiquette of that country.
 If you're in Vietnam and get invited to someone's home, cultural etiquette is to bring fruit, sweets, or flowers as thanks.
 If you're in Turkey, you'll need to dress more reservedly, with your shoulders and knees covered.
 In France, you greet a friend with a kiss on both cheeks.

 Looking for advice on tipping for another country?
 Or simply looking for a travel money solution for your next holiday?
-Speak to one our friendly FXperts today – click here to find your nearest store.
+Speak to one our friendly experts at your nearest store

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.